Nonresident Senior Fellow, The Adrienne Arsht – Rockefeller Foundation Resilience Center

 January 30, 2017

-Amy Pope is a nonresident senior fellow with the Atlantic Council’s Adrienne Arsht Center for Resilience.
+Amy Pope is a nonresident senior fellow with the Atlantic Council’s Adrienne Arsht – Rockefeller Foundation Resilience Center.
 She most recently served as the deputy assistant to the president and deputy homeland security advisor on the National Security Council staff of the White House.
 Ms. Pope led teams of senior United States government officials to develop and negotiate solutions for some of the most challenging issues facing the country: from countering terrorism and violent extremism to promoting travel and regular migration to managing President Obama’s comprehensive effort to combat Zika, Ebola, and other public health threats.
 Prior to this position, Ms. Pope led the Transborder Security Directorate.

 Before joining the National Security Council staff, Ms. Pope worked in several positions at the US Department of Justice including as deputy chief of staff & counselor to the assistant attorney general of the criminal division, as counsel in the Criminal Division’s Office of Policy and Legislation, and as a federal prosecutor in the Civil Rights Division, where she investigated and prosecuted multiple large criminal cases.